iiridi/archive/content/Althane/People/The Crystalpoint Lattice.md

 ---
 tags: []
+title: The Crystalpoint Lattice
+aliases:
+  - The Crystalpoint Lattice
 ---

 The Crystalpoint Lattice is a multi-dimensional mesh of red, octahedral gemstones suspended in a golden filament.
 When the Lattice is deep in thought, one can see light move from crystal to crystal in a fashion similar to the current understanding of electrical signals through neurons.